arcjet/arcjet-js/analyze-wasm/README.md

 ## Implementation

-This package provides analyze logic implemented as a WebAssembly module which will run local analysis on request details before calling the Arcjet API.
+This package provides analyze logic implemented as a WebAssembly module which will run local analysis on request details.

-The [arcjet.wasm.js](./wasm/arcjet.wasm.js) file contains the binary inlined as a base64 [Data URL][mdn-data-url] with the `application/wasm` MIME type.
+The `_virtual/arcjet_analyze_js_req.component.core.js` file contains the binary inlined as a base64 [Data URL][mdn-data-url] with the `application/wasm` MIME type.

 This was chosen to save on storage space over inlining the file directly as a